 The statute of limitations for filing a defective product lawsuit in New York is three years after learning of the injury [NYCPLR § 214-C].
 There might however, be some exceptions that could extend that time.
-If you or a family member has been injured by any defective product, the seasoned and experienced defective product attorneys with Kaplan Lawyers PC in New York City/Long Island can help you receive the compensation you deserve.
+If you or a family member has been injured by any defective product, the seasoned and experienced New York product liability lawyers with Kaplan Lawyers PC can help you receive the compensation you deserve.

 Please contact Kaplan Lawyers PC at 516-399-2364 or fill out our online contact form to arrange a free consultation as soon as possible.
 You pay nothing whatsoever unless we are able to negotiate a compensation amount that you approve, or we win your case in court.